raspberrypilearning/party-game/en/step_4.md

 ## Checklist

 Did you meet the **project brief**?
-Think about your project and go through the checklist below and check off the ones that apply to your project.
+Think about your project and go through the checklist below — check off the points that apply to your project.

 ### Does your party game:

 --- task ---

-Show an image you design on the LEDs.
+Show an image you've designed on the LEDs.

 --- /task ---